+Management of McClain County 911 Trust Authority, McClain County, Oklahoma, is responsible for establishing and maintaining effective internal control over financial reporting.
 In planning and performing our audit, we considered McClain County 911 Trust Authority's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on effectiveness of the Authority's internal control over financial reporting.
 Accordingly we do not express an opinion on the effectiveness of the Authority's internal control over financial reporting.

-Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and would not necessarily identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weakness.
-However, as discussed below we identified certain deficiencies in internal control over financial reporting that we consider to be significant deficiencies.
+Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses and therefore, there can be no assurance that all deficiencies, significant deficiencies, or material weaknesses have been identified.
+However, as described in the schedule of findings, we identified certain deficiencies in internal control over financial reporting that we consider to be significant deficiencies.

-A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
-A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the Authority's ability to initiate, authorize, record, process, or report financial data reliably in accordance with modified cash basis such that there is more than a remote likelihood that a misstatement McClain County 911 Trust Authority of the Authority's financial statements that is more than inconsequential will not be prevented or detected by the Authority's internal control.
-We consider the deficiencies described in the accompanying schedule of findings and responses as item 11-01 to be significant deficiency in internal control over financial reporting.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+We consider the deficiency described in the accompanying schedule of findings as item 12-01 to be a material weakness.